 What does BOTZ hold?

 Global X sees robotics and AI having a “wide-reaching application, extending far beyond industrial activity.”
-BOTZ invests with that in mind, building a somewhat tight portfolio of roughly 50 companies across the globe, and across multiple sectors and industries.
+BOTZ invests with that in mind, building a somewhat tight portfolio of 60 companies across the globe, and across multiple sectors and industries.

 Why should you consider BOTZ?

-As far as artificial intelligence is concerned, the cat is absolutely out of the bag.
-Chip and software stocks still have growth potential, to be sure, but the whole world knows, and many of these firms are priced for protection.
+I said a year ago that “as far as artificial intelligence is concerned, the cat is absolutely out of the bag.
+Chip and software stocks still have growth potential, to be sure, but the whole world knows, and many of these firms are priced for protection.”

 Want to learn more about BOTZ?
 Check out the Global X provider site.